saurabh0719/elara/README.md

 * Can be used as a fast in-memory cache.
 * Choose between manual commits after performing operations in-memory or automatically commit every change into the storage.
 * Includes methods to export certain keys from the database or the entire storage.
-* Based on python's in-built json module for easy manipulation and access.
+* Based on python's in-built json module for data serialization and storage.

 ## Table of Contents :
 * [Installation](#installation)